jexxa-projects/JexxaArchetypes/README.md

 # JexxaArchetypes
 ## Summary
-This project provides the following Maven archetypes for a Jexxa application:
+This project provides the following Maven archetypes for a Jexxa or JLegMed application:
+* `jlegmed-blank-archetype`: Generates a project for a JLegMed application including only source code that is part of all projects (such as a main-class).
-* `jexxa-blank-archetype`: Generates a project including only source code that is part of all projects (such as a main-class).
+* `jexxa-blank-archetype`: Generates a project for a Jexxa application including only source code that is part of all projects (such as a main-class).
 * `jexxa-archetype`: Generates a project including source code of [BookStore tutorial](https://github.com/jexxa-projects/JexxaTutorials/tree/main/BookStore).
 It is recommended if you want to play around with existing source code to get familiar with Jexxa and/or ports and adapter architecture.

 ## Features

-*   Build your first Jexxa-project as self-contained jar and/or docker image
+*   Build your first Jexxa- or JLegMed project as self-contained jar and/or docker image

 *   Template for [Unit-](https://github.com/jexxa-projects/JexxaTutorials/blob/main/BookStore/src/test/java/io/jexxa/tutorials/bookstore/domain/book/BookTest.java), [Stub-](https://github.com/jexxa-projects/JexxaTutorials/blob/main/BookStore/src/test/java/io/jexxa/tutorials/bookstore/applicationservice/BookStoreServiceTest.java) and [Integration tests](https://github.com/jexxa-projects/JexxaTutorials/blob/main/BookStore/src/test/java/io/jexxa/tutorials/bookstore/integration/BookstoreIT.java)